cilium/cilium/Documentation/network/servicemesh/mutual-authentication/mutual-authentication.rst

 Limitations
 ###########
+* Cilium Mutual Authentication is still in development and considered beta.
+Several planned security features have not been implemented yet, see below for details.
 * Cilium's Mutual authentication has only been validated with SPIRE, the production-ready implementation of SPIFFE.
   As Cilium uses SPIFFE APIs, it's possible that other SPIFFE implementations may work.
   However, Cilium is currently only tested with the supplied SPIRE install, and using any other SPIFFE implementation is currently not supported.